 This will be equal to the x portion of the triangle.

 - Calculate the value of tangent of (X)

 This is equal to the value of the hypotenuse.

 A unit circle is a circle with a radius of 1.
 It’s also closely related to a unit vector which is a vector with a magnitude of 1, however, it is no the same.

-A unit circle is used in order to simply a problem down to a smaller scale, of 1 to be exact.
-In other words it’s a reducing a large circle value to one with a radius of 1.
+A unit circle is used in order to simplify a problem down to a smaller scale, of 1 to be exact.
+In other words, it’s reducing a large circle value to one with a radius of 1.